Conceiving the Future

 Today’s interventions to address “overpopulation” do not involve force or coercion; they are rooted instead in ideas about choice, autonomy, and responsibility.
 Sasser criticizes this concept, which she calls “sexual stewardship,” since it creates a stereotype of women in the Global South as victims of their countries’ sexism and their biology, for whom birth control brings “empowerment,” allowing them to pursue education and employment.
 According to this view, poor women’s use of contraception “will not only improve women’s social status, it will potentially solve problems for the entire world.”
 Responsibility for preventing ecological crisis lies with women and their wombs; men hardly figure into it at all.

 Sasser’s observations of how family planning programs operate in low-resource communities are invaluable.
 As she has written elsewhere, environmental groups that provide family planning services sometimes fail to meet the health needs of the communities they serve, which is not altogether surprising since their primary goal is conservation.
 At one mobile clinic in coastal Madagascar, a woman arrived with an infected birth control implant that needed to be removed.
 She was referred to the nearest hospital, which was a full day’s trip away and would cost approximately a month’s wages to reach.
-Another young woman told Sasser she had a contraceptive implant but planned on having children when it “wore off” the next year; apparently she hadn’t been told or didn’t fully understand that it would need to be removed before she could get pregnant.
+Another young woman told Sasser’s cowriter Merrill Baker-Médard that she had a contraceptive implant but planned on having children when it “wore off” the next year; apparently she hadn’t been told or didn’t fully understand that it would need to be removed before she could get pregnant.

 As Sasser notes, the distance between the intentions of idealistic advocates who talk about women’s empowerment and the women they claim to be helping is vast.
 She describes the varied opinions of those she met overseas: